|

 should I join?

 The biggest asset a neighborhood group has is its people.
-Without residents’
+Without

-involvement and membership the Neighborhood Association can not operate.
+residents’ involvement and membership the Neighborhood Association

-The greatest contribution you, as an individual, can make in your neighborhood
+can not operate.
+The greatest contribution you, as an individual,

-is to make yourself available.
-Utilizing your enthusiasm and unique skills
+can make in your neighborhood is to make yourself available.
+Utilizing

-for the betterment of your neighborhood can be a great personal experience.
+your enthusiasm and unique skills for the betterment of your neighborhood

-Your modest dues go to fund projects and events just for the University
+projects and events just for the University Hills neighborhood.

 Is